Have you ever wondered why Rick Stein looks so healthy and vibrant every time he’s on a Greek Island filming his famous food shows?

-Well packing up and moving the Greece may be the ideal, however a more realistic option would be to combine all these different foods to your daily diet, whilst reducing red meat and sugar consumption.
+Well packing up and moving to Greece may be ideal, however, a more realistic option would be to combine all these different foods into your daily diet, whilst reducing red meat and sugar consumption.

 This should significantly contribute to better health.

-Read more about the Mediterranean diet on Greek City Times:
+Read more about the Mediterranean diet in Greek City Times: